This professor studies each swimmer as a math problem. It's helped them to be faster

 "No two people have the same body type, and there are so many different factors that have to come together to make a world-class swimmer," Ono says.
 Without data, he explains that swimmers and coaches have to guess how to improve their times.
 "We don't guess!"

+"That was probably one of the best experiences of my life!" she says.

-He studied her performance in the pool, then he told associate coach Blaire Bachman how Weyant could be faster.
+But Ono told associate coach Blaire Bachman that Weyant could be even faster.

 "The distance she is from the wall when she initiates those turns correlates to the power and acceleration that she gets when she pushes off," Bachman explained.
 "There's at least a tenth of a second on every single turn for her that over the course of a 500 or a mile race adds up to anywhere from 6 to 9 seconds."